-A. "ALARM" means advanced leak and repair monitoring technology for detecting natural gas or crude oil-leaks or releases that is not required by applicable state or federal law, rule, or regulation, and which the division has approved as eligible to earn a credit against the reported volume of lost natural gas pursuant to Paragraph (34) of Subsection B of 19.15.28.1027.9 NMAC.
+A. "ALARM" means advanced leak and repair monitoring technology for detecting natural gas leaks or releases that is not required by applicable state or federal law, rule, or regulation, and which the division has approved as eligible to earn a credit against the reported volume of lost natural gas pursuant to Paragraph (4) of Subsection B of 19.15.27.9 NMAC.

-B. "Average daily production" means the yearly average production from a well or facility on a producing day basis. has the same meaning as in Subsection A of 19.15.6.7 NMAC.
+B. "Average daily production" means the yearly average production from a well or facility on a producing day basis.